openpotato/opencodelist/README.md

-# OpenCoLi
+# OpenCodeList

-The Open Code List Representation Format (OpenCoLi) is a standardized [JSON](https://www.json.org/) format for representing generic code lists.
+The Open Code List Representation Format (OpenCodeList) is a standardized [JSON](https://www.json.org/) format for representing generic code lists.

 The main features are: